kosanj/knee-rehabilitation-program/README.md

 ---

-## ✨ Features
+## Features
-- 🔔 Alerts users with vibration/buzzer when the knee bends too far
+- Provides alerts with vibration or buzzer when the knee bends beyond a safe angle
-- 📊 Tracks knee angles over time and logs daily data
+- Tracks and logs knee angles over time
-- 📈 Generates weekly summaries with graphs of unsafe movements
+- Generates weekly summaries and graphs of unsafe movements
-- 🎽 Adjustable, lightweight, and portable design
+- Adjustable, lightweight, and portable design